ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Ubuntu Linux LTS 16.04 with Apache2 + Jetty9.md

     </MetadataProvider>
     ```

-  * Retrive the Federation Certificate used to verify its signed metadata:
+  * Retrieve the Federation Certificate used to verify its signed metadata:
     *  ```wget https://www.idem.garr.it/documenti/doc_download/321-idem-metadata-signer-2019 -O /opt/shibboleth-idp/metadata/federation-cert.pem```

   * Check the validity: